erisemberg/CoV-immune/README.md

 * Create Figure 1 and Supp.
 Figure 1 (saved to `figures/Figure1.png` and `figures/supplemental/SuppFig1.png`)

 ## Variable selection

-Perform variable selection and generate Figure 2.
-This is set up to run 5000 iterations of a Gibbs sampler, in addition to 5 repeats of 10-fold cross-validation, so is computationally intensive.
+Perform variable selection and generate Figure 2:

 ```
 Rscript var_selection.R
 ```

+This is set up to run 4 chains of a Gibbs sampler with 5000 each, followed by 5 repeats of 10-fold cross-validation.
+The Gibbs sampler is run in parallel by chain, and CV is run in parallel by repeat.

 ## QTL mapping
 Perform QTL mapping on a high-performance computing cluster using SLURM (requests enough CPUs to run in parallel by trait):